mpereannor/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+By default Express requests are sequential and no request can be linked to each other.
+There is no way to know if this request comes from a client that already performed a request previously.

+Users cannot be identified unless using some kind of mechanism that makes it possible.

+That’s what sessions are.

+When implemented, every user of your API or website will be assigned a unique session, and this allows you to store the user state.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt helps to store password in a secure manner by writing a hashing function.

+We also get different hashes from the same input password because bcrypt creates a random string (the salt) to hash along with the input password.
+The salt is then stored in the hash itself.
+The hash can never be decrypted, but instead bcrypt can re-hash an attempted password to see if it matches the stored hash.

 - [ ] What does bcrypt do to slow down attackers?

 - [ ] What are the three parts of the JSON Web Token?

+Header, Payload, Signature

 ## Minimum Viable Product